 - Tuesday: 15x 3min + 1 min rest against the heavy bag.

-- Round one: 10x lead push kick, 10x lead push kick from a right lead.
+- Round one: 10x lead push kick, 10x lead push kick.
 Repeat until end of round.

-- Round two: 10x rear push kick, 10x rear push kick from a right lead.
+- Round two: 10x rear push kick, 10x rear push kick.
 Repeat until end of round.

 - Etc. for round kicks (low, middle and high, one level per round), side kicks, spinning kicks, etc

 - Same for combinations with kicks and punch-kick combinations until round fifteen.